 Primeval Titan’s triggered ability, on the other hand, can do that without a taking a sweat.

-Regardless of how exactly Valakut is put into the battlefield, it does so tapped, even if it loses that ability while being on the battlefield!
+Regardless of how exactly Valakut is put into the battlefield, it does so tapped.
 It is so due to replacement effect that Valakut’s ability creates: your regular standard “enters the battlefield” is replaced by “enters the battlefield tapped” .

 To figure out which effects would affect a permanent entering the battlefield, we have to check the permanent’s future abilities.
 We only take the following into account: